adr5240/Datafy/README.md

 ##Demo

 1. Clone the repo
-2. cd Datafy
+2. cd into Datafy (or Datafy-master if saved as such)
 3. sqlite3 dragons.db < dragons.sql
+4. sqlite3 dragons.db
-3. Open a new terminal window, then load `irb` or `pry`
+5. Open a new terminal window, then load `irb` or `pry`
-4. Run `load './demo.rb'`
+6. Run `load 'demo.rb'`
-5. Use API below
+7. Use API below

 ## API